 The slogans change.
 Outworn myths no longer useful in whipping up anti-Soviet sentiment are discarded for new ones.
-Tales of atrocities against innocent priests are substituted for stories about the nationalization of women.
+Tales about "forced" and "convict" labor are substituted for stories about the nationalization of women.
 There is a rapid turnover in the lies which serve as pretexts for the anti-Soviet campaign; but the reason for the campaign remains fundamentally the same.
 The Soviet Union is a workers' dictatorship engaged in building socialism.
 It is a challenge to the capitalist world, to the bankers and factory owners and their press, priests and rabbis.
 Every day the friction between these two worlds sharpens.
 Every step in the socialist construction of the Soviet Union, every economic program realized, every factory constructed by Soviet workers is a challenge to the capitalist world.

-Now the Soviet Union is engaged in the difficult task of collectivizing agriculture.
+Now the Soviet Union is completing the collectivization of its agriculture.
 For the tiny farms, owned by individual peasants, worked by primitive methods, it is substituting collective farms, owned by groups of peasants and operated scientifically.
 That means a huge stride forward in socialist construction.
 It means the death of the peasant proprietor and the birth of a new type of peasant, a socially conscious worker in a collective enterprise; it means shorter hours and higher standards of living for the peasant; it means the incorporation of the peasant into the socialist fabric of the Soviet Union; it means scientific farming, increased production and large wheat exports.